HomeLatest NewsTelecomWill Trump reverse Obama's Net Neutrality rules

 “Congress and the FCC have a choice to make.
 Keeping net neutrality is a commitment towards offering today’s entrepreneurs the same opportunities the founders of Google or Paypal had, ensuring everyone can have a voice online, and guaranteeing that poorer or rural communities can enjoy the same quality of content as wealthy urban dwellers,” the W3C statement read.

-“Scrapping net neutrality rules would give big cable companies a green light to carve up the internet and pick winners and losers online based on who has the deepest pockets,” it also argued.
+“Scrapping net neutrality rules would give big cable companies a green light to carve up the internet and pick winners and losers online based on has the deepest pockets,” it also argued.

 (IANS)